matiasilva/pyrv/README.md

 Under the hood, `pyrv` lays the groundwork for streamlined future ISA support with flexible and reusable components.
-Since no CPU exists in isolation, there are also SoC-level compoennts (SystemBus, Memory, Peripheral, and so on) that allow you to mix-and-match peripherals to build a custom Hart.
+Since no CPU exists in isolation, there are also SoC-level components (SystemBus, Memory, Peripheral, and so on) that allow you to mix-and-match peripherals to build a custom Hart.

 typical Peripheral with registers and a declarative API to trigger callbacks on